 One more thing, you might be wondering about the jazz music on some of these pages.
 There's a story there too!
 I started playing the trombone in the 5th grade in Ralston.
 When we moved to California I was in the band at Northridge Junior High School.
 The band director was Ed Bigenho - principal Bassoonist for the L.A.
 Philharmonic.
 One day a visitor, Leonard Gagliardi, from Reseda High School came looking for me during band.
 I was in the Taft High School district, but he came to persuade me to come to Reseda High School.
 He told me he was assembling a group of high school jazz band players who should be the best in the state by their senior year.
 He wanted me to be a part of it!

 Mr. Gagliardi - Mr. "G" was a professional sax player.
 He started kids out in music in a local elementary school and then farmed them out to junior high schools in the area.
 Many of the members of the L.A.
 Philharmonic were teaching music in schools at that time!
 By the time these students would come to Reseda High School - they could PLAY!
 The Reseda High School Jazz Band did indeed become the best in California in 1976 - my senior year.
 Every band who won in California at that time and could go to Montreux France for the world high school competitions had won.
 We didn't have the money :( We played at the professional Monterey Jazz Festival over nation-wide radio in 1976.
-I purchased the recording from the festival a couple of years ago, but am not allowed to post a link to it.
+I purchased the recording from the festival a few years ago, but am not allowed to post a link to it.
 However if any member of the 1976 band reads this, I did negotiate the right to share it with band members!
 For those who want to get an idea of what the band sounded like, here is a link to a recording made with a "boom box" from that era.
 I have (among others) a recording of the night competition of the High School Monterey Jazz Festival.
-Ten Bands applied by recording to compete and played during the day.
-Three finalist bands competed in an evening performance.
+Bands applied by sending recordings and the top 10 were invited to compete and play during the day.
+Three finalist bands were selected to compete in an evening performance.
 We won of course!
-It's hard to believe that Ted Nash was only a Junior!
-Randy Kerber was a senior.
-Her would set his music folder on the piano, but wouldn't open it.
+It's hard to believe that Ted Nash (see below) was only a Junior!
+Randy Kerber (see below) was a senior.
+Randy would set his music folder on the piano, but wouldn't open it.
 He didn't need it!
 Here's the recording.
 (It's about 17 minutes long)

 I taught physics and science classes at Columbus Scotus in Columbus for 3 years and at Kearney High School for 30 years.
 I have attempted to keep playing my horn over the years.
 I had my own jazz big band a couple of times and played in a couple of others in Nebraska.
 I'm very "rusty" at this time, but once I get settled in to retirement I just might break out that horn again :)